robotdoly/DOLY-DIY/README.md

 Luckily, both DIY Doly and the official Doly robot share the Raspberry Pi CM4.
 This makes it easy to find resources for programming and customization, as there are many existing tutorials and projects available online.

 So, if you're looking for a fully-featured robot with advanced capabilities, the official [Doly](https://doly.ai/) robot may be the better choice for you.
-However, if you're looking for a customizable and DIY-friendly robot platform, the DIY Doly project is a great option.
+However, if you're looking more customizable and DIY-friendly robot platform, the DIY Doly project is a great option.

+## NEWS

+Exciting news!
+For all DIY enthusiasts, I've heard your feedback.
+In my upcoming Kickstarter campaign for Project Doly, I will be offering a DIY kit, making it even more accessible.
+[Stay tuned on Doly Kickstarter page for updates!](https://www.kickstarter.com/projects/doly/doly-more-than-a-robot)